 - Academic transcripts and degree certificates.
 Please only upload certified copies with official English translations if applicable.
 Do not send original documents as they cannot be returned.

-The sample of written work can be an extract from a previous project or essay, or part of your undergraduate dissertation.
+The sample of academic written work can be an extract from a previous project or essay, or part of your undergraduate dissertation.

 All written work and personal statements must be provided in English.